Modeling Day-Long ECG Signals to Predict Heart Failure Risk with Explainable AI: Results

 \subsection{Error analysis}

-When evaluating DeepHHF performance according to subgroups defined by the time interval between Holter examination and the first documented HF diagnosis (Figure~\ref{fig_results_error}a), the model demonstrated consistent performance with an AUROC=0.81, for examinations performed within two years prior to the first documented HF diagnosis.
-Performance declined to AUROC=0.79 for examinations conducted 2-4 years prior to the first documented HF diagnosis.
-A further performance decrease to AUROC=0.77 was observed for recordings taken 4-5 years prior to the first documented HF diagnosis.
+When evaluating DeepHHF performance according to discrete subgroups defined by the time interval between Holter examination and the first documented HF diagnosis (Figure~\ref{fig_results_error}a), the model demonstrated consistent performance with an AUROC=0.81 for examinations performed within the first two years prior to diagnosis.
+Performance remained strong for examinations conducted 2-4 years prior (AUROC=0.79) and 4-5 years prior (AUROC=0.80).
+To further confirm the model's ability to predict future events rather than merely detect pre-existing or subclinical disease, a lagged sensitivity analysis was performed.
+When progressively excluding patients diagnosed with HF in the early years following their Holter recording (e.g., excluding events within 1 to 3 years), overall performance experienced only a minimal reduction (AUROC shifting from 0.80 to 0.79).
+This underscores the model's robust long-term prognostic value.
 In a second analysis, Kaplan-Meier survival curves were produced for both all-cause mortality and either cardiac/internal department hospitalization or all-cause mortality (Figure~\ref{fig_results_error}b).
 An 90\% specificity threshold, defined as the decision boundary separating between the high-risk group versus the low/moderate-risk groups in Figure~\ref{fig_results_model}c, was used to generate the curves for the false positive (FP), true negative (TN), true positive (TP), and false negative (FN) groups in the test set.
 The TP, FP and FN groups exhibited significantly lower (\textit{p}-value $<0.05$) survival rates than the TN group.
 Furthermore, the TP, FP and FN groups exhibited a higher proportion of comorbidities associated with HF compared to the TN group (Figure~\ref{fig_results_error}c).
 Of particular mention, the findings highlighted that while the FP group had no documented HF within five years of Holter examinations, the patients were in poor cardiovascular health.
 This is reflected by the low survival, similar to the TP group (Figure~\ref{fig_results_error}b), as well as the cardiovascular comorbidities (Figure~\ref{fig_results_error}c) with prevalence very similar to those in the TP group.
 In contrast, patients in the TN group had a much lower proportion of these comorbidities and had better survival rate than patients in the TP and FP groups.